mapaction/mapexport-qgis3/README.md

 For testing, a QGIS project containing the MapAction templates is stored in the 'test' folder of the plugin.

 ## Issues
+This is the initial conversion from the QGIS 2 version - the basic export functionality should work but is by no means production ready.
+The metadata editing UI is not working yet, and it needs a good tidy up.

 The main map object in the Layout must have an id 'main'.

-Test line